c4arl0s/13Plumbing/README.md

 </html>
 ```

-This should display the entire contents of **blue.html**, confirming that blobs really are plain data files.
-Note that blobs are pure content: **there is no mention of a file in the above output.** That is to say, the name **blue.html** is stored in the **tree that contains the blob, not the blob itself.
+**This should display the entire contents of blue.html, confirming that blobs really are plain data files**.
+Note that blobs are pure content: there is no mention of a file in the above output.
+That is to say, the name blue.html is stored in the tree that contains the blob, not the blob itself.

-You may recall from [The Basics]() that an SHA-1 checksum ensures an object's contents is never corrupted without Git knowing about it.
-Checksums work by using the object's contents to generate a unique character sequence.
-This not only functions as an identifier, it also guarantees that an object will not be silently corrupted (the altered content would generate different ID)
+You may recall from [The Basics](https://github.com/c4arl0s/2TheBasicsRysGitTutorial#2-the-basics---content) that an SHA-1 checksum ensures an object's contents is never corrupted without Git knowing about it. **Checksums work by using the object's contents to generate a unique character sequence**.
+This not only functions as an identifier, it also guarantees that an object will not be silently corrupted (the altered content would generate different ID).

-When it comes to blob objects, this has an additional benefit.
-Since two blobs with the same data will have the same ID, Git **must** share blobs across multiple trees.
-For example, our **blue.html** file has not been changed since it was created, so our repository will only have a single associated blob, and all subsequent trees will refer to it.
+When it comes to blob objects, this has an additional benefit. **Since two blobs with the same data will have the same ID, Git must share blobs across multiple trees**.

+> For example, our blue.html file has not been changed since it was created, so our repository will only have a single associated blob, and all subsequent trees will refer to it.
 By not creating duplicate blobs for each tree object, Git vastly reduces the size of a repository.
 With this in mind, we can revise our Git object diagram to the following.

 ![Screen Shot 2020-07-18 at 16 49 14](https://user-images.githubusercontent.com/24994818/87862517-a43ac580-c916-11ea-81b8-12965cd7b874.png)